Philadelphia Bed Sores Lawyer

 - Documents detailing the facility’s hiring and training practices;

 - Records demonstrating the facility is consistently understaffed;

 - Statements from other residents who were also victims of neglect, as well as their family members;

 - Security footage and/or keycard data demonstrating that the victim did not receive adequate attention.

 A bed sores lawyer will also be helpful for a myriad of other reasons, including knowing to whom the neglect or abuse should be reported to, how to bring a civil claim, filing deadlines, and all of the legal regulations surrounding it.
 Nursing homes typically have insurance companies who hire teams of attorneys to minimize or deny their liability.
 With the emotional support and advocacy of a skilled lawyer, your chances of obtaining the compensation you and your family deserve are significantly higher.

 Contact Our Philadelphia Bed Sores Attorneys

-With offices in greater Philadelphia and surrounding area, Rosenbaum & Associates’ Philadelphia injury lawyers represents clients throughout Pennsylvania and New Jersey who have suffered from bedsores and other injuries due to nursing home neglect.
+With offices in greater Philadelphia and surrounding areas, Rosenbaum & Associates’ Philadelphia injury lawyers represent clients throughout Pennsylvania and New Jersey who have suffered from bedsores and other injuries due to nursing home neglect.
 We offer free consultations, so you can tell us about your loved one’s care and learn about your rights at no risk.
-Call an experienced Philadelphia medical malpractice lawyer at 1-800-7-legal-7 or contact us on line for a Free Evaluation.
+Call an experienced Philadelphia medical malpractice lawyer at (215) 569-0200 or contact us online for a free case evaluation.